ethereumclassic/ECIPs/README.md

 # EIP (or ECIP)
 Ethereum (classic) improvement proposals (EIPs or ECIPs), are technical write-ups that describe suggested changes to the Ethereum Protocol.
 Finalized proposals agreed up by volunteer client developers, and the users of the Ethereum classic main net blockchain are implemented by Ethereum classic client developers.

-People wishing to submit EIPs, start by writing a draft EIP using the [EIP mediawiki template](EIP-0000.mediawiki.           template) and creating a pull request.
+People wishing to submit EIPs, start by writing a draft EIP using the [EIP markdown template](EIP-0000.md.template) and creating a pull request.

 Every pull request will be reviewed and discussed by volunteer Ethereum classic client developers and any developers on github willing to contribute their well reasoned opinions.
 Regardless if there is general agreement you are able to use the information generated from the discussion to create a a second draft.
 This can be done by either updating the pull request or submitting a new pull request.
 This process can be repeated (See figure 1) until the volunteer developer community agrees to add the pull request.